Thursday, February 16, 2017

 Building the Tower of Babel

-from The Huntingfield Psalter
+From The Huntingfield Psalter

-Anglo-Norman (Oxford), 1212-1220_
+Anglo-Norman (Oxford), c.
+1212-1220_

 New York, Pierpoint Morgan Library

-MS M43, fol.
+MS M 43, fol.
 9v

 Building the Tower of Babel

-from Old Testament Miniatures
+From Old Testament Miniatures

-French (Paris), 1244-1254
+French (Paris), c.
+1244-1254

 New York, Pierpont Morgan Library

-from Bible historiale by Guiard des Moulins
+From a Bible historiale by Guiard des Moulins

 French (Paris), c.
 1300-1325